Defining Race and Equity

 • “What is ethnicity?
 Ethnicity is a category of people who identify with each other based on shared ancestry, cultural, social, and national experiences.”

-It is important to understand that race is a social construct – it was documented to advance the social and political desires of early European ideology.
-How race is viewed in America today is a direct result from that.
+Understanding that race is a social construct is crucial.
+Early European ideologies created and promoted it to advance social and political desires.
+How race is viewed in America today is directly impacted by historical influence.
 Historically, defining race in America meant defining who was “white” and who wasn’t for voting and census purposes (Facing History).

-How race is experienced can vary greatly from individual to individual.
-While a person may belong to more than one racial group, it is how they are perceived that influences the way they are treated.
-Thus, race plays a critical role in understanding today’s society – how they are perceived by others, what opportunities individuals have access to, and what challenges they may face.
+Individuals can experience race in multiple different ways.
+Although a person may belong to more than one racial group, how others perceive them influences their treatment.
+Thus, race plays a critical role in understanding today’s society – it affects how others perceive individuals, the opportunities available to them, and what challenges they may face.
 Understanding that different races experience the world differently through this lens is the first step in understanding racism.

 This video from Flocabulary showcases the experiences of five different individuals as they learned about race as students.
 Learning about race and teaching children about race has a profound impact on how our society views race and racism.